-After giving effect to the sale by us of 2,627,061 ordinary shares in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$19.3 million, or \$0.78 per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.44 per share to existing shareholders and an immediate dilution in net tangible book value of \$14.22 per share to new investors purchasing ordinary shares in this offering.
-Dilution per share to new investors purchasing ordinary shares in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors purchasing ordinary shares in this offering.
+After giving effect to the sale by us of 2,627,061 ordinary shares in this offering at the initial public offering price of \$17.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2020 would have been approximately \$24.2 million, or \$0.98 per share.
+This represents an immediate increase in pro forma net tangible book value of \$1.64 per share to existing shareholders and an immediate dilution in net tangible book value of \$16.02 per share to new investors purchasing ordinary shares in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors purchasing ordinary shares in this offering.